 Last-Minute, Easy Halloween Face Paint Ideas

-Halloween is just a couple days away!
+Halloween is almost here!
 Are you ready?
 One thing that’s been bringing me a TON of joy this month is playing around with face paint and costuming.
 That, and the fact that I’m following several makeup artists on Instagram who have been sharing the most glorious costumes every day this month.
 (Brenna Mazzoni, @artbybmazz, is my absolute favorite.
 Her looks are more pop-culture than gore-based, so I feel pretty comfortable sharing her account here 🙂 So I wanted to share some fun and easy Halloween face paint ideas.

 I bought a cheap set of face paint (Blue Squid brand) early on in quarantine, and that was fun to use.
 However, the combination of my lack of skill and the amateur quality was not ideal.